Tara Knowles: Season 1

 Tara works as a Pediatric resident at the local hospital, St. Thomas.
 It is there that she tends to Jax's gravely ill infant son Abel during Abel's hospitalization.

 Tara lives in her childhood home, which she inherited from her father when he died.
 She also drives a Cutlass her father had parked in the garage under "two tons of old newspapers".

 Tara's relationship with Jax upon her return to Charming is based primarily on their mutual concern for gravely ill Abel.
 Her psychotic ex-boyfriend Agent Kohn comes to Charming under the pretext of investigating SAMCRO, but is really there because he wants to resume his relationship with Tara.
 Afraid for her life, Tara seeks Jax's help in driving off Kohn.
 Jax stabs Kohn's car on her behalf, beats him bloody in an altercation at Floyd's barber shop, and then escorts him out of town.
 When Kohn returns in the dead of night and attacks Tara in her home, she shoots him in the gut and calls Jax for help.

 When Jax arrives he is furious about the attack and shoots Agent Kohn in the head.
-Tara and Jax then fall into each other's arms and make love while Kohn's iPod plays the Andy Williams song "Can't Get Used to Losing You" on a continuous loop.
+Tara and Jax then fall into each other's arms and have sex while Kohn's iPod plays the Andy Williams song "Can't Get Used to Losing You" on a continuous loop.

 Following the killing of Kohn, Jax and Tara seem to settle into a largely healthy and positive romantic relationship.
 Tara spends more time with Jax at the clubhouse, plays nice with Gemma, and works to heal wounded club associate Cameron Hayes.

 The Jax-Tara relationship soon seems to disintegrate after his ex-wife Wendy Case returns from rehab.
-In the penultimate season-one episode "The Sleep of Babies", Tara is seen sleeping alone while Jax and Wendy make love.
+In the penultimate season-one episode "The Sleep of Babies", Tara is seen sleeping alone while Jax and Wendy have sex.
 In the final episode of the first season, "The Revelator", Tara tells Jax that she has arranged to return to Chicago as she does not believe she is cut out for life in Charming.
 This angers Jax, and he storms off.
 At the end of the episode Tara is seen to have changed her mind, and she turns up at Donna's funeral, where she and Jax share a kiss.